What Are HTML5 Games?

 Downsides of HTML5 Games

 Most of these issues arise from the fragmented nature of the various web browsers used to play.
-Many of these browser related issues can now be overcome by using tried, tested and actively maintained libraries and engines to make HTML5 games.
+Many of these issues can now be overcome by using tried, tested and actively maintained libraries and engines to make HTML5 games.

-Some of the main issues are:
+Some of the main issues with HTML5 games are:

 Computers with an outdated browser installed may not be able to play HTML5 games.
 A modern compatible browser that supports all the features the game needs has to be installed in order to play.